 Figure 2 - View of image as seen within On-Screen Takeoff

 In the example above, when the Architect saved the PDF, they specified a page size of 8.5 x 11 instead of the correct architectural size (for example, Arch E which is 48 x 36 inches).
-When On-Screen Takeoff or Oasis Takeoff renders the PDF, the PDF is rendered as an 8.5 x 11 image in memory.
+When On-Screen Takeoff renders the PDF, the PDF is rendered as an 8.5 x 11 bitmap (flat) image in memory.
 When you zoom in on this image, there is simply not enough image data available to display it with the same precision as Adobe.
-But of course, On Center Software has figured out a way around this (see below and Related articles).
+But of course, we've figured out a way around this (see below and Related articles).

 Another reason image quality may be less than expected is the option to display "color" (higher quality/resolution) images is not enabled.
-Under Tools > Options (On-Screen Takeoff) or Settings > Options > Takeoff Options (Oasis Takeoff) there is an option to display images in "Color" - this increases the resolution and improves quality markedly.
-Additional information on using Enable Color PDF's can be found in Related articles.
-This helps when color or various grey-scaling is used on the plan.
+Under Tools > Options there is an option to display images in "Color" - this increases the resolution and improves quality markedly.
+See Enabling Color/High-Resolution Plans to Improve Image Quality OST for additional information on enabled higher resolution/color PDFs.
+Enabling color files improves resolution significantly - be sure you enable this option if it isn't.

 Improving PDF Display Quality

 The following steps may affect the scale listed on the image slightly.
-On-Screen Takeoff and Oasis Takeoff can calculate the correct scale using a known dimension line on the drawing.
+On-Screen Takeoff can calculate the correct scale using a known dimension line on the drawing.
 Be sure to re-Verify the scale.
-See the User Guide for information on setting/verifying scale.
+See the Setting the Scale of a Plan for information on setting/verifying scale.

 Resaving a PDF